asisakov/CascadeClassifier-using-openCV/README.md

 # CascadeClassifier-using-openCV

 This project related to Cascade classification.
-When you just using imported .xml file.
+When you just using importing ".xml" file.
 It gives us fast object detection.